 Author, A. A. or Group Name.
 (Year, Month Day).
 Page title.
 Site name (if different from author name).
 URL

-(Author or group name, date)
+(Author Last Name or Group Name, date)

 Land Portal.
 (2022).
 Land Portal's Theory of Change 2022-2025. https://landportal.org/toc